Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 ^^^^^^^^

 Set the maximum amount of time for training.
 Training will get interrupted mid-epoch.
-For for customizable options use the :class:`~pytorch_lightning.callbacks.timer.Timer` callback.
+For customizable options use the :class:`~pytorch_lightning.callbacks.timer.Timer` callback.

 .. testcode::